-Standard B18 A new wall constructed on or within 200mm of a side or rear boundary of a lot or a carport constructed on or ✓ Standard met, subject to condition Dwelling 1 and 2's combined wall on the south- • For a length of more than the distance specified in the schedule to the zone; or western boundary would have a length of 10.96m, If no distance is specified in a schedule to the zone, for a length of more than: wnlist Dwelling 3 s wall on the south-western boundary would have a length of 7.61m.
+Standard B18 A new wall constructed on or within 200mm of a side or rear boundary of a lot or a carport constructed on or ✓ Standard met, subject to condition within 1 metre of a side or rear boundary of lot should not abut the boundary: Dwelling 1 and 2's combined wall on the south- • For a length of more than the distance specified in the schedule to the zone; or western boundary would have a length of 10.96m, If no distance is specified in a schedule to the zone, for a length of more than: whilst Dwelling 3's wall on the south-western boundary would have a length of 7.61m.
 The total - 10 metres plus 25 per cent of the remaining length of the boundary of an adjoining lot, or length of walls on this boundary is 18.57m.
-Where there are existing or simultaneously constructed walls or carports abutting the boundary on an abutting lot, the length of the existing or simultaneously constructed walls or carports, whichever is the greater.
-The standard allows 10m plus 25% of the remaining length of the boundary of an adjoining lot which in this case is 25% of 28.47 which is 7.12m.
+Where there are existing or simultaneously constructed walls or carports abutting the boundary on an abutting lot, the length of the existing or simultaneously constructed walls or carports, The standard allows 10m plus 25% of the remaining length of the boundary of an adjoining lot which in whichever is the greater. this case is 25% of 28.47 which is 7.12m.
 The combined distance is 17.12m.
 The length of wall proposed on boundary is 1.45m greater than that allowed under the standard.
 It is considered that all dwellings should be setback at least 1m at ground floor level and 1.5m at first floor level from the shared boundary with Mile Creek to reduce the impact of the proposed development on this interface.
-This can be required as a condition of permit, if granted. ✓ Standard met would result in the effective height of the wall or carport being less than 2 metres on the abutting property.
+This can be required as a condition of permit, if granted. ✓ Standard met would result in the effective height of the wall of carport being less than z metres on the abutting property.
 There are no side or rear boundaries which would be fully abutted by a new wall or carport.
-A building on a boundary includes a building set back up to 200mm from a boundary. ✓ Standard met, subject to condition All walls on boundary are proposed to be on the boundary.
+A building on a boundary includes a building set back up to 200mm from a boundary.
+Standard met, subject to condition All walls on boundary are proposed to be on the boundary.
 However, it is considered that all dwellings should be setback at least 1m at ground floor level and 1.5m at first floor level from the shared boundary with Mile Creek to reduce the impact of the proposed development on this interface.
-This can be required as a condition of permit, if granted.
-The height of a new wall constructed on or within 200 mm of a side or rear boundary or a carport ✓ Standard met, subject to condition constructed on or within 1 metre of a side of rear boundary should not exceed an average of 3.2 metres with no part higher than 3.6 metres unless abutting a higher existing or simultaneously constructed wall.
+This can be required as a condition of permit, if granted. ✓ Standard met, subject to condition constructed on or within 1 metre of a side or rear boundary should not exceed an average of 3.2 metres with no part higher than 3.6 metres unless abutting a higher existing or simultaneously constructed wall.
 The maximum height of the proposed walls on the south-western boundary is less than 3.6m.
-However, it is considered that all dwellings should be setback at least 1m at ground floor level and 1.5m at first floor level from the shared boundary with Mile Creek to reduce the impact of the proposed development on this interface.
+However, it is considered that all dwellings should be setback at least 1m at ground floor level and 1.5m at first floor level from the shared boundary with Mile Creek to reduce the impact of the proposed development on this interrace.
 This can be required as a condition of permit, if granted.